 SEO PowerSuite's Rank Tracker is a convenient tool to discover and track competitors:

-Now that you have such a valuable piece of intelligence — the list of your top competitors, collect the general SEO stats to get a better understanding of your online competition (and increase your chances to outrank them).
+Now that you have such a valuable piece of intelligence — the list of your top competitors, collect the general SEO stats to get a better understanding of your online competition (and increase your chances to outrank them in organic search).

-Rank Tracker will also score the analyzed competitors to help your determine how strong they are.
+The analysis tools will also score the researched competitors to help you determine how strong they are.

-Scroll through the tool's traffic estimator report to see how much traffic your website gets (according to Google Analytics):
+Scroll through the tool's traffic estimator report to see how much traffic your website gets, including organic search, referrals paid search, etc. (according to Google Analytics):

-Here you can see top 10 competitors for a specific keyword and analyze such important metrics as competitor link profiles, intent, and domain authority.
+Here you can see top 10 competitors for a specific keyword and analyze such important metrics as competitor's link profiles, intent, and domain authority.

 At this step, it makes sense to cross out some competitors that significantly outperform you, and focus on the lower-hanging fruit.
 Or, you can prioritize your SEO efforts by separating the competitors to be challenged first from those to compete with later on.

-Now it's time to run competitor keyword research and get your hands on the keywords your top competitors rank for this very moment.
+Now it's time to run competitor research and get your hands on the keywords your top competitors rank for in organic search this very moment.

 1) To see your competitors' keywords, launch Rank Tracker and create a project for your site.